keithandrewmartinez/Blackjack/README.md

 ## VALUABLE LESSONS ##
-1. special functions like reduce
+1. Learning about special functions/methods like reduce to change the Ace from an 11 value card to a 1 if too many
 2.

 ## RESOURCES & CREDITS ##